Dillian Whyte: Whyte vs. Chisora II

+First reign as WBC interim heavyweight champion

 Whyte vs. Rivas

 Following his eleventh-round knockout victory over Chisora, Whyte called out unified heavyweight champion Anthony Joshua.
 Joshua, who was unusually booed by many of those present at the O2 Arena, said: "If Deontay Wilder is serious and he is going to fight Tyson Fury and doesn't want to become undisputed champion, Dillian, you will get a title shot."
 On 12 January 2019, Whyte revealed that he had turned down a "severe lowball" offer from Joshua to fight him in a rematch.
 Whyte did not reveal the figure, however, he claimed it was lower than what he received against Chisora in December 2018.
 Whyte claimed the Joshua fight "was dead" and he was to look at other options, including a potential fight with Dominic Breazeale for the WBC interim title, but Breazeale challenged Deontay Wilder for the world title.
 WBC-NABF, IBF International, and WBO-NABO champion Óscar Rivas, had enhanced his reputation as a danger man following his brutal KO of the former world title challenger Bryant Jennings in January.

 On the 20 July 2019, Whyte and Rivas fought for the vacant WBC interim heavyweight title.
 Rivas was ranked #5 by the WBO, #7 by the WBA, #8 by the IBF and #10 by the WBC.
 The fight took place at The O2 Arena in London.
 It was agreed the winner of the fight would become the mandatory for the WBC title held by Deontay Wilder, even though Whyte had held the WBC's number one ranking for over a year.
 During the first few rounds of the fight, Rivas walked forward while Whyte used his long jab to keep him at bay.
 Whyte was rocked by Rivas a few times but came back quickly with his own combinations that made Rivas cover up and in the ninth-round Rivas dropped Whyte which he blamed on him crossing his legs while backing up.
 Whyte went on to win by UD and was later suspended of the WBC interim title after a drugs test came back with inconclusive results.
 He was later reinstated in December after being fully cleared before the fight against Mariusz Wach.